 Stars & Stripes

-erotica, romantic suspense that was published by Riptide Publishing on August 13, 2012 and has 292 pages.
+erotica, romantic suspense in eBook edition that was published by Riptide Publishing on August 13, 2012 and has 292 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cut & Run, Sticks & Stones, Fish & Chips, Divide & Conquer, Armed & Dangerous, Touch & Geaux, Ball & Chain, Shock & Awe, Cross & Crown

 Sixth in the Cut & Run gay romantic suspense series and revolving around two FBI agents: Ty Grady and Zane Garrett.